lab-antwerp-1/Group1-HTML_CSS/planning/development_strategy.md

 3- Paragraph:
-a paragraph on How trees work, the paragraph contains 4 links: first link will open a diagram, second link will open pdf file and the third link will open a video on youyube. the paragraph contains an aside text.
+a paragraph on How trees work, the paragraph contains 4 links: first link will open a diagram, second link will open pdf file and the third link will open a video on youtube. the paragraph contains an aside text.

   **Issues:**